-11. What provisions or restrictions typically apply to the transfer of the lease by the tenant?
-May a tenant sublet the leased premises?

-According to the Civil Code, no transfer of lease or sublease is allowed without the landlord's permission.

-Generally, it is agreed in the lease agreement that the tenant is entitled to rent abatement for the destruction if the destruction is not attributable to the tenant.
-If as a result of the destruction the premises can no longer serve the purpose of the lease, the tenant may terminate the lease or be exempted from rental payment until repairs are completed.

-The tenant is not entitled to terminate the lease and is liable to pay damages if the destruction is attributable to the tenant.

-This depends on the purpose of lease and the parties' agreements.
-Normally, insurance related to the spaces inside the leased premises will be borne by the tenant.

-Where the lease term is less than five years or the lease has been notarized, the lease will survive and therefore the new owner will become the landlord, even if it purchases or inherits the premises after the execution of the lease.

-In the event a creditor who has a mortgage over the leased premises enforces it against the leased premises by application to the court due to failure of the owner to perform its obligations owed to that creditor, the court will remove the leasehold and preclude the tenant from occupying the premises if the lease was executed after the mortgage was created, or was executed before the mortgage was created but more than five years has passed without notarization or it has always been without notarization.

-However, if the lease is executed before the mortgage is created and has a term of less than five years or is notarized, the court will indicate no handover after the auction in the auction notice, which means that the court will not preclude the tenant from occupying the premises.

 1. Who has authority over land development and environmental regulation?
 The county/city government is, in principle, responsible for the implementation and monitoring of land use and environmental regulations.

-- 2. What environmental laws affect the use and occupation of real estate? - Environmental Impact Assessment Act - Soil and Water Conservation Act - Soil and Groundwater Pollution Remediation Act - 3.
-What main permits or licenses are required for building or occupying real estate? - For the legal use of building, Building Permit and Occupancy Permit - For occupying real estate, no specific permit is required - 4.
+2. What environmental laws affect the use and occupation of real estate?
+Environmental Impact Assessment Act Soil and Water Conservation Act Soil and Groundwater Pollution Remediation Act 3.
+What main permits or licenses are required for building or occupying real estate?
+For the legal use of building, Building Permit and Occupancy Permit For occupying real estate, no specific permit is required 4.
 Can an environmental cleanup be required?
 Generally, an environmental cleanup may be required where authorities discover soil pollution on relevant land.
+5. Are there minimum energy performance requirements for buildings?
 No particular requirement.
 6. Are there other regulatory measures that aim to improve the sustainability of newly constructed and existing buildings?
 Following the revision of the Building Technical Regulations to include the chapter of "Green Building" in mid-2012, some local governments have adopted local regulations implementing detailed green building requirements for new public buildings and certain new private buildings.
 Also, it is worth noting that the Ministry of Economic Affairs is proposing revisions to the Renewable Energy Development Act setting out new requirements regarding renewable energy for electricity consumers meeting certain criteria.
 Some city/county regulations have implemented the relevant requirements and offered related subsidies for installing renewable energy facilities.

-- Land - Things fixed permanently to land, such as building, perennial plant and bridge - Things formed with land, such as soil, sand and stone - Real rights connected with land or things fixed to or forming a body with land

-Mostly, real estate transactions are governed by the Civil and Commercial Code and the Land Code.

-All provinces maintain a public land titles registration system where ownership can be verified and through which interests in land are registered.

-Title registration is managed by the Department of Lands, Ministry of the Interior.

-- 5. What rights over real property are required to be registered?

-- Transfers

-- Mortgages

-- Easements (servitudes)

-- Lease with a duration of more than three years or for the lifetime of the landlord or the tenant

-- Right of habitation

-- Right of superficies

-- Right of usufruct

-- Charge on real property

-6. What documents can landowners use to prove ownership over real property?
+1. What is included in the term "real estate"?
+The term "real estate" includes the following: Land Things fixed permanently to land, such as building, perennial permission of the state of the st 2.
+What laws govern real estate transactions?
+Mostly, real estate transactions are governed by the Civil and Cor mmercial Code and the Land Code.
+3. What is the land registration system?
+All provinces maintain a public land titles registration system whe are registered. re ownership can be verified and through which interests in land 4.
+Which authority manages the registration of titles?
+Title registration is managed by the Department of Lands, Ministry y of the Interior.
+5. What rights over real property are required to be registered?
+Transfers Mortgages Easements (servitudes) Lease with a duration of more than three years or for the lifetime of the landlord or the tenant Right of habitation Right of superficies Right of usufruct Charge on real property 6.
+What documents can landowners use to prove ownership over real property?
 Land ownership may be proven using land title deeds.
+7. Can a title search be conducted online?
 Electronic title searches are not available.